leoliu0605/leoliu0605/README.md

 # Hi there 👋

 Welcome to my GitHub profile!
-I'm Leo, a system engineer from Taiwan.
+I'm Leo, a seasoned System Engineer hailing from Taiwan.

-Mainly write embedded systems and corresponding desktop applications, currently mainly using C/C++, C#, Python and other languages.
+I specialize in writing embedded systems and corresponding desktop applications.
+My primary programming languages are C/C++, C#, and Python.
+I am passionate about creating efficient, high-performing, and user-friendly applications.

-In my spare time, I also try to write some useful tools for myself, and have more experience in Full Stack development.
+In my leisure time, I love to create useful tools for personal use, which has led me to gain substantial experience in Full Stack development.
+This hobby allows me to explore new technologies and keep my skills up-to-date.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=leoli0605&show_icons=true&theme=radical)